Bruschetta Chicken

 The image is a red circular logo with crossed spoon and fork icons.
 Text reads: "Cook At Home Mom - Real Food For Every Journey.

-Raw chicken breasts on a plate alongside bowls of Italian seasoning, olive oil, and balsamic vinegar lay the foundation for a delectable bruschetta chicken feast, all set on a pristine white surface.
+Two raw chicken breasts on a white plate beside small bowls of Italian seasoning, olive oil, and balsamic vinegar, with fresh basil leaves in the background—perfect for preparing flavorful bruschetta chicken.

-• Italian seasoning: Make my homemade Italian Seasoning recipe, or use your favorite store-bought blend!
+For the seasoning, make my homemade Italian Seasoning recipe, or use your favorite store-bought Italian seasoning blend.

-• tomatoes: I like to use tomatoes that are easy to chop or slice into bite-sized pieces, like grape tomatoes or cherry tomatoes.
-Technically, you can chop up any type of tomatoes you like, but you’ll want to remove the seeds from bigger varieties.
-If you’re really in a pinch, use canned diced tomatoes, but drain the juice first!
+When it comes to tomatoes, I like ones that are easy to chop or slice into bite-sized pieces, like grape or cherry tomatoes.
+You can use any type of tomato you like, but if you’re using a bigger variety, scoop out the seeds first.
+In a pinch, canned diced tomatoes work too, just drain the juice first.

-The full recipe for homemade bruschetta is below, but if you’d like to save some time or skip a step, you can use premade bruschetta.
-At the grocery store, it’s usually kept in the fresh produce aisle.
+The full recipe for homemade bruschetta is below, but if you’d like to save time, you can use premade bruschetta instead.
+At the grocery store, it’s usually kept in the fresh produce section.

 How to Make Bruschetta Chicken